xc448/bayesmendel-homework/README.md

 Instructions:

-1. Download the files in this repo to your local machine.
-You can either download the files individually or download them together in a tar.gz format.
-You do not need to download the README files, .gitignore, .gitattributes, nor desktop.ini.
+1. Download three files/folders in this repo to your local machine: homework.html, homework.Rmd, and the data folder.

 Please do not fork this repository to your own account to avoid your solutions from inadvertently becoming public.